GrantEdwards/hybrid-inews/README.md

 When this utility receives an article, it checks the destination newsgroup (it can only handle posts to a single group and does not check for cross-posts).
-It then either posts the article to gmane.io (also hardware) using Python's NNTP client module, or it mails it using Python's SMTP client module.
+It then either posts the article to gmane.io (also hardwired) using Python's NNTP client module, or it mails it using Python's SMTP client module.
 Each post is logged to syslog.